pol-sb/CoulombChargesTrap/README.md

 The script works with python versions > 3.6, mainly because it uses f-strings for returning some results.

 Additionally, the script uses several python modules.
-These modules are listed on the 'requirements.txt' file, and can be installed by running:
+These modules are listed on the ["requirements.txt"](CoulombChargesTrap3D/run_simulation.py) file, and can be installed by running:

 ```
 python3 -m pip install -r requirements.txt
 ```
-while the requirements.txt file is located in the cwd.
+while the file is located in the cwd.

 Additionally, for the GPU calculations to work, installing the CUDA toolkit is required.
 For example, in a Ubuntu installation the toolkit can be installed with the following command: